fruit trees for the southwest

 Fruit Trees for Desert Southwest

-Fruit Trees for Desert Southwest.
+Fruit Trees for the Desert Southwest.

 Most types of fruit trees are available at Guzman’s Garden Centers during the early spring seasons.
 We are located in Las Cruces, NM.

 Fruit trees need so many chilling hours in order to produce fruit.
 Call and ask your friendly nursery what kind of fruit trees do well in your area.
 Make sure the fruit trees that you want are good for your gardening zone.
-Click your area to find your hardiness zone area.
+Click your area to find your hardiness zone.

 A few fruit tree tips